Creating Grids with QGIS

 CRS: select the GLOBE button

-Select coordinate system according to the need of your map.
+Select the coordinate system according to the need of your map.

 Click OK button